sages-pl/src-python/docs/sonarqube/1-ui/1a-project.md

 2. Identify which projects have passed or failed the quality gate.
 3. Filter the projects to show only the ones that **failed** the quality gate.
 4. Take note of any patterns in projects that are failing the quality gate.
-   Is it related to technical debt, bugs, vulnerabilities, or code smells?
+   Is it related to bugs, vulnerabilities, or code smells?

 ---